-If employees feel that a company cares about them, they will work harder, productivity will rise and engagement will increase.
-They will be more inclined to go the extra mile when it comes to up-selling and cross-selling.
+If employees feel that a company cares about them, they will work harder, productivity will rise, and engagement will increase.
+They will be more inclined to go the extra mile when it comes to customer service in general.
+And if employees believe in the business, up-selling and cross-selling naturally improve.

 Be accountable for your own performance and make it clear that everyone is accountable for theirs.
 Displaying company-wide performance metrics on an organisational dashboard keeps everyone in the loop and on their toes.